 Professor Fred Gould, in collaboration with NC State’s Genetic Engineering and Society Center, directs the program in “Agricultural Biotechnology in Food Energy and Water Systems” (AgBioFEWS) that supports graduate students from diverse natural and social science disciplines through convergent approaches to training and research.
-Dr. Gould and his colleagues have been awarded an approximately $3 million grant from NSF’s National Research Traineeship (NRT) for fellowships in this program.
+Dr. Gould and his colleagues were awarded an approximately $3 million grant from NSF’s National Research Traineeship (NRT) for fellowships in this program.
 AgBioFEWS students work together from differing perspectives to examine current and potential future biotechnology products and their development pathways to assess if and how they can be used to improve FEW Systems for societal benefit.
 The PIs have developed collaborations across the NC State campus and beyond to structure a program that builds teams of graduate students who are getting PhDs in specific natural and social sciences programs.